philals/module-fed-example/README.md

+Run `npm install` then `npm run watch` in `./app1`,`./app2`,`./container`,`./header`.
+Ignore `./container-webpack` and `./app3`

-These commands will run the container app on http://localhost:3000
+These commands will run the container app on http://localhost:3000.
+From here you'll see an app with a module federated header that can send events to other children via an event bus.

-cd into each directory and run `npm run watch`.

-The container will start as a site in dev mode.

-The others will be production built and hosted as static assets
+Fire a "Login Event".
+This fires an event via "Custom Event"

+Clicking Dealing or Survey will swap out the contents of the page to different micro-frontends.

+Any updates to these frontends is consumed at run time.

 Task/Ideas